tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 **Bagging Classifier:**

-To wrap up our model testing session, we tested the Bagging Classifier and had an average accuracy rate at **66%**.
-Following the same pattern as its better performing peers, this method was best at predciting Bin 4 prices with a precision rate at 75%.
+Furthermore, we tested the Bagging Classifier and had an average accuracy rate at **64%**.
+Following the same pattern as its better performing peers, this method was best at predciting Bin 4 prices with a precision rate at 67%.

 **Extra Tree Classifier:**

+To wrap up our model testing session, we opted for the Extra Tree Classifier and had very good results with an average accuracy rate at **99%** for all 4 Bins.
+This is obviously the best model we had so far.

 ## Key Findings